Lo Abarca, Cartagena

-Abarca was a Chilean village, located about 45 km northwest of Melipilla, Chile.
+Lo Abarca is a Chilean village, located in Cartagena, about 45 km northwest of Melipilla, Chile.
 In 1899, it had 393 inhabitants.

 It also had a Catholic Parish, constructed in 1873; a registry office; a post office; and a free school.

 Every December 8, a religious holiday takes place in Abarca.
 Abarca is named after former owners of the area.